opendilab/DI-engine/nervex/docs/source/quick_start/index.rst

         ),
     )

-Each namespace belongs to a certain module in NerveX.
+Each namespace belongs to a certain module in nerveX.
 The module can be specialized defined by users or just use our pre-defined modules.

 Set up Environments
 ---------------------

-NerveX redefines RL environment interfaces derived from the widely used OpenAI Gym.
+NerveX redefines RL environment interfaces derived from the widely used `OpenAI Gym <https://github.com/openai/gym>`_.
 For junior users, an environment wrapper is provided to simply wrap the gym env into NerveX form env.
 For advanced users, it is suggested to check our Environment doc for details

-The Env manager is used to manage multiple environments, single-process serially and multi-process parallelly.
-The interfaces of env manager are similar to a single env.
+The :class:`Env Manager <nervex.envs.BaseEnvManager>` is used to manage multiple environments, single-process serially or multi-process parallelly.
+The interfaces of `env manager` are similar to those of a simple gym env.

 .. code-block:: python